Malcolm Butler: Tennessee Titans

+2018 season

 On March 15, 2018, Butler signed a five-year, $61 million contract with the Tennessee Titans with $30 million guaranteed, reuniting him with former Patriots teammate Logan Ryan.

-2018 season

 During the season-opening 27–20 road loss to the Miami Dolphins, Butler recorded his first interception of the season by picking off Ryan Tannehill in the third quarter in the end zone and returning the interception 34 yards.
 During a Week 4 26–23 overtime victory against the Philadelphia Eagles, Butler had his first sack of the season against Carson Wentz.
 Overall, Butler struggled mightily in the first half of the season, but he got better as the season progressed.

 During Week 13 against the New York Jets, Butler intercepted Josh McCown in the final seconds, thus sealing a 26–22 victory for the Titans.
-Three weeks later against the Washington Redskins, Butler scored his first NFL touchdown after he intercepted Josh Johnson and returned it 56 yards on the final play of the game.
+Three weeks later against the Washington Redskins, Butler scored his first NFL touchdown after he intercepted Josh Johnson and returned it 56 yards on the final play of the 25–16 victory.

 Butler finished his first season with the Titans with a career-high 69 tackles, 12 pass deflections, three interceptions, a sack, and a touchdown in 16 games and 11 starts.